Off to uni but don't fancy a tipple? Here's some tips for being a non-drinker in a student world

-Uni has a bit of a reputation for heavy drinking and if you don’t drink much, or at all, you may feel a bit like the odd one out.
+University has a bit of a reputation for heavy drinking, and if you don’t drink much - or at all - you may feel a bit worried you'll be the odd one out.

 Be upfront about it

 If you tell your potential friends that you don’t drink when you meet them, or when it gets brought up, you can avoid the situation of being offered or bought alcoholic drinks.
 Telling your friends and acquaintances early means you can avoid feeling awkward about declining drinks, or feeling obliged to drink something that someone has bought for you.

-2. Alternatively, don’t tell people
+Alternatively, you don’t have to tell people

 By the time people start to notice, they'll probably have had a few drinks, and it's unlikely they'll remember when they’re nursing hangovers the next day.
-If you've spent a bit of time with them at this point, you might also feel comfortable explaining it to them at a later time.
+Once you've spent a bit more time with new friends, you might decide you feel comfortable explaining it to them at a later time.

-3. Check out your uni’s non-drinking events
+Check out your uni’s non-drinking events

-4. Join a society
+Join a society - or three!

-5. Don’t be afraid to say no
+Don’t be afraid to say no

 If necessary, don’t be afraid to stand up for yourself.
 If someone is badgering you to drink or is judging you, tell them you don't want to discuss it any further and that they need to respect your choices.
 Remember, you don't need to explain yourself or justify your decisions to anyone - just tell them to mind their own business!

 Accept that some people may be annoying (and ignore them)

-7. Don’t bow to peer pressure
+Don’t buckle to peer pressure

-You'll spend a lot of time with your friends, so make sure they're great ones!
-If someone makes you uncomfortable about your decision to not drink, or only ever wants to hang out with alcohol involved, consider whether they're the type of friend you need.
+It may feel hard if everyone around you is drinking, but try not to give into peer pressure.
+You'll spend a lot of time with your new friends, so make sure they're great ones!
+If someone makes you uncomfortable about your decision to not drink, or only ever wants to hang out if there's alcohol involved, consider whether they're the type of friend you need.